 - The video-on-demand viewer subscription in the US is expected to increase from 44% (2018) to 45.2% in 2022.
 (Statista, 2019)

 - By 2021, the number of OTT video services users in the US will reach 198 million.
 Compared to 170.1 million users in 2017, this a significant increase.
 (Statista, 2019)

 - In just under a decade, from 2009 to 2017, the number of US households subscribing to paid streaming video services increased by 450%.
 (Deloitte, 2018)

 - Besides, by 2017, 55% of US households had subscribed to a paid streaming video service.
 (Statista, 2018) (Deloitte, 2018)

 - In 2017, 45% of subscribers used a paid streaming video subscription service, whereas 30% used free streaming video service.
 (Deloitte, 2018)

-- When it comes to the frequency of use, 70% of millennials and Gen Z stream movies. on the other hand, only 60% of Gen X do so.
+- When it comes to frequency of use, 70% of millennials and Gen Z stream movies.
+On the other hand, only 60% of Gen X do so.
 (Deloitte, 2018)